kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-stories.md

 sidebar:
   nav: "king"
 ---
-# Period: Present Day … Year: 1988 … Location: URANUS
+# Period: Present Day â€¦ Year: 1988 â€¦ Location: URANUS

 A man in his forties stands in front of his reckoner box.
 He tries to select the Broadcast Channel but is quickly interrupted by a damn-near one minute advertisement.

-> *When people think of **VENUS**, they think of acid, black lungs, and sex cultists…*
+> *When people think of **VENUS**, they think of acid, black lungs, and sex cultistsâ€¦*
 > *Think again.*
 >
 > *The Blood Ocean Phenomenon has entirely revitalized the shamed little sister of our System.*